 - Preheat oven to 350 degrees.
 Line a rimmed baking sheet with foil and grease it with cooking spray.

-- Remove skin from each drumstick by using a paper towel to grasp the skin and pull it off.
-Rinse chicken in cold water and pat dry with a paper towel.
+- Remove the skin from each drumstick by using a paper towel to grasp the skin and pull it off.

-- Grate Parmesan (use a Vitamix or food processor if you have one.)
-Place grated cheese on a dinner plate and mix in paprika and garlic powder.
+- Grate the Parmesan (use a Vitamix or food processor if you have one.)
+Place the grated cheese on a dinner plate and mix in the paprika and garlic powder.

 - Set up an assembly line from left to right, with the chicken, the pan of melted butter, the plate with the seasoned Parmesan and the foil-lined pan.
 Use a fork to spear a drumstick, dip it in butter, then into the Parmesan mixture, coating all sides.
 Place the coated chicken on the foil-lined pan.
 Repeat for the rest of the chicken.

-- Serve the chicken with sliced Italian bread to dip into the melted garlic butter from the pan (or to keep it gluten-free, serve with rice).
+- If you can have carbs, serve the chicken with sliced Italian bread to dip into the melted garlic butter from the pan.

 Thank you for this recipe!
 It was delicious and I will be sharing your recipe/site with family & friends.